Towards a Software Architecture Description for Tax Compliance: Introduction

+\begin{enumerate} \item a deliberately minimal software architecture viewpoint tailored to tax authorities’ concerns, and \item an empirical judgment-based evaluation of the resulting software architecture description and its underlying viewpoint on a large-scale software system conducted with expert tax professionals. \end{enumerate}

-Throughout this paper, we use the terminology and definitions of ISO/IEC/IEEE 42010:2022~ .
-In particular, we distinguish between architecture description, architecture view, and architecture viewpoint: An \emph{architecture description} is the work product used to express software architectures and is a tangible representation of information provided to the stakeholders.
+Throughout this paper, we use the terminology and definitions of ISO/IEC/IEEE 42010:2022~\citep{ISO42010}.
+In particular, we distinguish between architecture description, architecture view, and architecture viewpoint: An \emph{architecture description} is the work product used to express software architectures and is a tangible representation of information provided to stakeholders.
 An \emph{architecture view} (or simply, \emph{view}) is an information part comprising a portion of an architecture description.
-An architecture view expresses the architecture of the system of interest in accordance with an \emph{architecture viewpoint} (or simply, \emph{viewpoint}).
-A viewpoint is a set of conventions for the creation, interpretation, and use of a view.
-The software architecture description under evaluation has only one view.
+It expresses the architecture of the system of interest in accordance with an \emph{architecture viewpoint} (or simply, \emph{viewpoint}), which defines a set of conventions for the creation, interpretation, and use of a view.
+In this study, the software architecture description under evaluation intentionally comprises a single view constructed using a single, deliberately minimal viewpoint.

-The remainder of the article is structured as follows: After establishing the background and related work in \Cref{sec:related_work} and discussing our study design as a judgment study in \Cref{sec:study_design}, we define the viewpoint (\Cref{sec:viewpoint}) and how we use it to generate a view for the concern of tax authorities (\Cref{sec:view}).
-In \Cref{sec:results}, we present the evaluation results for our novel viewpoint (\Cref{sec:result_viewpoint}, the view (\Cref{sec:result_view}), and the overall software architecture description (\Cref{sec:result_softwarearchitecturedescription}) in detail.
-After critically reflecting on the evaluation results in \Cref{sec:discussion} and the limitations of our study in \Cref{sec:limitations}, we conclude the paper with a summary of our findings and the implications for research and practice before outlining future work in \Cref{sec:conclusion}.
+The remainder of the article is structured as follows: After establishing the background and related work in \Cref{sec:related_work} and discussing our study design as a judgment study in \Cref{sec:research_method}, we articulate the concerns of tax authorities as stakeholders in globally distributed software architectures (\Cref{sec:concernstakeholder}), define the software architecture viewpoint (\Cref{sec:viewpoint}), and instantiate the view with a large-scale software architecture (\Cref{sec:view}).
+In \Cref{sec:results}, we present the evaluation results with respect to the minimal viewpoint (\Cref{sec:result_viewpoint}), the resulting view (\Cref{sec:result_view}), and the overall software architecture description (\Cref{sec:result_softwarearchitecturedescription}).
+After critically reflecting on the evaluation results in \Cref{sec:discussion} and discussing the limitations of our study in \Cref{sec:limitations}, we conclude the paper with a summary of our findings, their implications for research and practice, and directions for future work in \Cref{sec:conclusion}.

-At this point, we would like to emphasize that we focus on a software-engineering perspective on tax compliance.
-An in-depth legal and economic discussion and evaluation of our work is beyond our reach.
+At this point, we emphasize that this work adopts a software-engineering perspective on tax compliance.
+An in-depth legal or economic analysis is beyond the scope of this study.